 25 The reader may wonder about higher-order indeterminacy.
-For instance, the reader may wonder what the teleologist would say if it's indeterminate whether in refraining from voting for Candidate X it is or isn't (determinately) true that she has thereby broken a promise.
-Perhaps, given higher-order indeterminacy, there's a 0.4 objective chance that it's (determinately) true and a 0.6 objective chance that it isn't.
+For instance, the reader may wonder what the teleologist would say if it's even indeterminate whether in refraining from voting for Candidate X it's indeterminate that she has thereby broken a promise.
+Perhaps, given higher-order indeterminacy, there's a 0.4 objective chance that it's indeterminate and a 0.6 objective chance that it's determinate.
 But, even in such a case, there can still be a determinate fact of the matter concerning whether Lupe ought to prefer the prospect of her voting for Candidate X to the prospect of her refraining from voting for Candidate X given her obligatory and discretionary ends and the objective probabilities that they will be achieved on each of these two alternatives.
-And, consequently, there will be, on the teleological approach, a determinate fact about whether she's permitted to refrain from voting for Candidate X.
+And, consequently, there will be, on the teleological approach, a determinate fact about whether she's permitted to refrain from voting for Candidate X even if it's indeterminate whether her so refraining would make it indeterminate that she has broken a promise.